 Las Vegas may be known as “Sin City,” but nowadays it looks more like “Kid City.”
-Everywhere you turn, you’re bound to see parents hand-in-hand with their children.
+In the new, kid friendly Las Vegas, you’re bound to see parents hand-in-hand with their children.
 Whether they’re walking down Las Vegas Boulevard or walking the shops of one of the popular hotels, children are a big part of the tourists and vacationers.
 The good news is, you don’t have to spend a fortune to entertain your kids if you decide to visit Las Vegas as a family.

 The Vegas Strip: Las Vegas Boulevard

 Las Vegas Boulevard is where you’ll find all the fancy hotel and casinos.
 Children are not allowed in the casinos.
 They can walk through, but that’s about it.
 Yet, most of the hotels on Las Vegas Boulevard have an attraction for the entire family to enjoy for free.